onlyjazz/flask-docs/docs/index.md

 and thresholds to detect protocol deviations and missing data on the patient journey.

-Act  provides the capability to automate delivery of alerts to patients and clinical operations teams when triggered by Detect metrics over/under threshold.
+Act  provides the capability to automate delivery of alerts to patients and clinical operations teams when triggered by the detect metrics over/under threshold.

 Read more about the Flaskdata software architecture here:  [Flaskdata software architecture white paper](https://www.flaskdata.io/flaskdata-software-architecture-white-paper/)